UHDanke/gd_docs/editor/colors_layers.md

 **Player Color 1** and **Player Color 2** copy the player's colors.

+## Copy Paste

+The **Copy** button copies the RGB values from the color channel or Color / Pulse trigger.

+The **Paste** button pastes the copied RGB values into the current channel or trigger.

+The **Default** button copies the color channel's RGB and opacity values into the current Color / Pulse trigger .
+This button does nothing if used inside a color channel.

 ## Copy Color

 Color channels can copy the colors of other channels using this option.